Messi, Ronaldo & the winners and losers from the Champions League last-16 draw | Goal.com

 Messi, Ronaldo & the winners and losers from the Champions League last-16 draw

-With the group stages out of the way, the prospect of Champions League knockout football is very much on the horizon following Monday's last-16 draw.
+With the group stage out of the way, the prospect of Champions League knockout football is very much on the horizon following Monday's last-16 draw.

 As always there were a number of eye-catching ties, including a heavyweight clash between Barcelona and Paris Saint-Germain as well as tough challenges for Premier League giants Chelsea and Liverpool against Atletico Madrid and RB Leipzig, respectively.